samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 After signing up, you will have to create an [Auth0 Application](https://auth0.com/docs/applications) to represent your app.
 So, in your dashboard, click on [the Applications section](https://manage.auth0.com/#/applications) on the vertical menu and then click on _Create Application_.

 On the dialog shown, you will have to insert a name for your application (for example, "Q&App") and then you will have to choose _Single Page Application_ as its type.
 Then, when you click on the _Create_ button, Auth0 will create your Application and redirect you to its _Quick Start_ section.
-From there, you will have to click on the _Settings_ tab to change a configuration on your Auth0 Application and to copy some values from it.
+From there, you will have to click on the _Settings_ tab to change the configuration of your Auth0 Application and to copy some values from it.

 ![Creating a React application on Auth0.](https://cdn.auth0.com/blog/react-tutorial/creating-a-react-application-at-auth0.png)